 Configuring Engagement Tracking is recommended as part of the white-labeling process, but it is not required to send mail.
 Please see our Engagement Tracking for more information.

 The final step in white-labeling your email is the configuration of DKIM signing.
-The DKIM Signing page can be found for your server by navigating to https://cp.socketlabs.com, then selecting: View-> Configuration -> Settings -> Advanced Features -> DKIM Signing.
+This can be found for your server by navigating to https://cp.socketlabs.com and selecting Configuration from the dropdown menu bar, then DKIM Signing from the options.
 It is important that your mail is authenticated with a custom DKIM signature at your organizational domain to match your custom bounce domain.
 There are two ways you can configure a DKIM signature: Custom and Advanced Signing.

 Custom DKIM signing is the minimum requirement for white-labeling.
 It is a simple process that requires no management of custom DKIM keys.
 SocketLabs remains in control of both public and private DKIM keys, allowing you to authenticate your mail with DKIM without having to manage keys.
 This method of DKIM integration is less secure, but is easier to configure and does not require as much expertise.
 The Advanced Signing option is not required for white-labeling, but does allow users to have complete control of the DKIM signatures generated for the messages processing through their server.
 Users can create multiple entries that allow for multiple domains to be authenticated.
 Advanced Signing is the most secure method of DKIM integration, but does require a significant knowledge of DNS and DKIM.

 ** Note customized DKIM signatures will only be applied to messages in which DKIM Signing has been established for the domain of the Purported Responsible Address.